sensorario/go-book/Complex Types/structs.md

 }
 ```

-This syntax is veri useful in [table driven testing.](/Testing/testing/table-driven-testing.md)
+This syntax is very useful in [table driven testing](/Testing/testing/table-driven-testing.md).